 that’s how the ancient tale goes.

-Land diving scene from Pentecost island, on a wall
+Vanuatu land diving scene from Pentecost island, as portrayed on a wall mural in

 Hence the ‘land dive’ tradition or ‘kastom’, known locally as Naghol

 or N’ghol.
 The land dive celebrates this ancient legend, but is also a fertility ritual, to ensure the following

 year’s good yam harvest.
 As well as land divers proving their manhood before their women, who are not allowed to

 participate in the land dive preparations – only watch the men jump.